QinlinChen/finj/README.md

 You can use `make` to compile `finj-clang` along with some necessary runtimes.
 Then use `make install` to install them.
-After that, you can use `finj-clang` as a normal compiler to compile any project you want it to test itself during the runtime.
+After that, you can use `finj-clang` as a normal compiler to compile any project you want to test itself during the runtime.

-You can also find a configuration file at `/home/.finjconfig` and a log file at `/tmp/finj.log`.
+You can also find a configuration file at `/home/.finjconfig` and a log file at `/tmp/finj.log` (after a first run).

 ## finj-hook (deprecated)
 This project is a deprecated way to insert `checkpoint()` to the entrances of